joaotav/joaotav/README.md

 </div>

 I'm a computer scientist, researcher and tenacious problem solver.
-I am interested in information security, distributed systems and blockchains.
 My main interests are information security, distributed systems and blockchains.
 Recently, my work has been focused on cross-chain communication and the Inter-Blockchain Communication Protocol (IBC).